altitude-finance/altitude-frontendweb/src/docs/altitude.md

 # Altitude Finance

-The current yield farming landscape is one that encourages early entries while yields are high and quick exits as token supply increases, decreasing yield.
-This system is built to favor big players where few profit and many are left holding inflated tokens.
-Altitude (PWDR) is a high-yield cryptocurrency with cyclic tokenomics, supported by an arbitrage marketplace.
-This design is intended to combat the traditional quick-flip strategies and create an ecosystem that rewards long-term holders.
-The journey to financial freedom is not an easy one but it starts with the first foothold.
-Together, we will climb.
+Altitude (PWDR) is an evolutionary cryptocurrency that is pushing the limits of DeFi by combining yield farming, flash loans, and community governance.

+Typical DeFi tokens tend to benefit whales that get in early, where few can profit and the many are left holding the bag.
+We aim to change that paradigm so everyone can secure value through the combination of sustainable high-APR farming, flash loans for ongoing long-term value, and a cyclical mechanism to retain value through platform fees, locked liquidity, and rewards for stakers.